Bourbon Street

 Bourbon Street (Rue Bourbon, Calle de Borbón) is a historic street in the heart of the French Quarter of New Orleans.
-Extending thirteen blocks from Canal Street to Esplanade Avenue, Bourbon Street is famous for its many bars and strip clubs.
+Extending twelve blocks from Canal Street to Esplanade Avenue, Bourbon Street is famous for its many bars and strip clubs.

-With 17.74 million visitors in 2017 alone, New Orleans depends on Bourbon Street as a main tourist attraction.
 Tourist numbers have been growing yearly after Hurricane Katrina in 2005, and the city has successfully rebuilt its tourist base.
 For millions of visitors each year, Bourbon Street provides a rich insight into New Orleans' past.

 History of Bourbon Street and environs

 1700 to 1880

 The French claimed Louisiana in the 1690s, and Jean Baptiste Le Moyne de Bienville was appointed Director General in charge of developing a colony in the territory.
 He founded New Orleans in 1718.
 In 1721, the royal engineer Adrien de Pauger designed the city's street layout.
 He named the streets after French royal houses and Catholic saints.
 He paid homage to France's ruling family, the House of Bourbon, with the naming of Bourbon Street.

-New Orleans was given to the Spanish in 1763 following the Seven Years' War.
+New Orleans was transferred to Spain in 1763 following the Seven Years' War.
 The Great New Orleans Fire of 1788 destroyed 80 percent of the city's buildings.
-The Spanish rebuilt many of the damaged structures, which are still standing today.
-For this reason, Bourbon Street and the French Quarter display more Spanish than French influence.
+The Spanish rebuilt many of the damaged structures, which are still standing today, so that Bourbon Street and the French Quarter display more Spanish than French influence.

-Following a brief restoration of French rule, the Americans gained control of the colony with the 1803 Louisiana Purchase.
+Following a brief restoration of French rule, the United States gained control of the colony with the 1803 Louisiana Purchase.
 They translated the French street names into English, with Rue Bourbon becoming Bourbon Street.

 During the 19th century, New Orleans was similar to other Southern cities in that its economy was based on selling cash crops, such as sugar and tobacco.
 By 1840, newcomers whose wealth came from these enterprises turned New Orleans into the third largest metropolis in the country.
-The city's port was the nation's second largest, with New York City being the largest.
+The city's port was the nation's second largest, after New York City's.

-The main difference between New Orleans and other Southern cities was its unique cultural heritage as a result of formerly having been a French and Spanish possession.
+The main difference between New Orleans and other Southern cities was its unique cultural heritage from having been a French and Spanish possession.
 Promoters emphasized this cultural legacy, in the form of its architecture, cuisine and traditions, to attract tourists to New Orleans.